-John Stewart is Director of Policy and Research at the Canadian Nuclear Association, a national industry association based in Ottawa.
-He is also a member of the teaching faculty of the Max Bell School, and a Fellow of the Canadian Global Affairs Institute.
+John Stewart is a member of the teaching faculty of the Max Bell School, and a Fellow of the Canadian Global Affairs Institute.
+He was Director of Policy and Research at the Canadian Nuclear Association, a national industry association based in Ottawa, from 2010-2022.
 In 2017-19 John was manager of the Small Modular Reactor Roadmap Project, a collaboration among federal, provincial and territorial governments and industry to engage stakeholders on the future of SMRs to supply clean energy in Canada.
-John chaired the Policy Committee of Canada’s National Electricity Roundtable from 2015-18, and has also been Canada’s representative to the Washington-based Global Nexus Initiative.
-He worked with the U.S. Embassy in Ottawa from 1990 to 2010 as an economist and manager.
+John chaired the Policy Committee of Canada’s National Electricity Roundtable from 2015-18, and was Canada’s representative to the Washington-based Global Nexus Initiative.
+He worked with the U.S. Department of State from 1990 to 2010 as an economist and manager, mainly focusing on US-Canada economic relations.
 He is the author of Strangers With Memories: The United States and Canada from Free Trade to Baghdad (McGill-Queen’s University Press, 2017).
 John has been active in immigrant integration since 2002 and is former Chair of two of Ottawa’s immigrant services organizations.

 Policy Case Study: Ontario’s Green Energy & Green Economy Act